 Wash and Dry

-Make your pieces approximately the same size to ensure even cooking.
+It is important to make your pieces approximately the same size to ensure even cooking.
 Small pieces cook faster than large pieces.
-If your sweet potato is extra wide or larger than suggested in the recipe, you can cut in half, and then into thirds.
+Check out our online Knife Skills class to improve your speed and efficiency in the kitchen!

 Spread the vegetables out on a sheet pan and leave plenty of space around each piece.
 If you overcrowd the pan, the vegetables will steam.
 Are you noticing a trend here?
 Steam is the enemy when trying to create crisp, roasted veggies!